Available as a three-year program

 - DIGP2000 Web Authoring 3

-- Students are introduced to and use Macromedia Flash to create rich media content for the web.
+- Students will create rich media content for the web.
 This course will cover drawing, basic animation, importing, exporting, audio, video, interactive navigation and content creation.
 Students learn the fundamentals of good web design using interactive media content.
-This course also includes information on file compression, quality versus size, and an introduction to other rich media formats.
-Topics will include vector graphics, symbols, libraries and ActionScript.
+This course also includes information on file compression, vector graphics, symbols, libraries and ActionScript.

 - Second Year - Semester Four